School Board Policy 406 -

-The school district shall change the classification of data in its possession if it is required to do so to comply with other judicial or administrative rules pertaining to the conduct of legal actions or with a specific statute applicable to the data in the possession of the disseminating or receiving agency.
+The school district shall change the classification of data in its possession if it is required to do so to comply with either judicial or administrative rules pertaining to the conduct of legal actions or with a specific statute applicable to the data in the possession of the disseminating or receiving agency.

 VIII.
 Responsible Authority

 The school district has designated the Director of Human Resources as the authority responsible for personnel data.
-If you have any questions, contact the Director of Human Resources.

 IX.
 Release Form